The Sports Bra: History

 Local chef and former basketball player Jenny Nguyen opened the bar in April 2022.
 She conceived the idea after watching the 2018 NCAA Division I women's basketball tournament in a crowded sports bar on mute.
 Inspired by her girlfriend, the United States women's national soccer team's fight for equal pay, and the success of the MeToo movement, Nguyen started the business with her life savings of about $27,000, $40,000 in loans, and support from a Kickstarter campaign, which raised $105,135 by its conclusion in March 2022.
 She also partnered with female-owned breweries in the Portland metropolitan area, including Freeland Spirits, Herbucha, and Migration.

 In January 2023, the bar hosted a Lunar New Year celebration and benefit for the Asian Pacific American Network of Oregon featuring a performance by White Lotus Lion Dance.
 In February, the bar hosted an event with U.S. Senator Ron Wyden and WNBA commissioner Cathy Engelbert to demonstrate support for the WNBA's return to Portland.
 The original Portland Fire folded after the 2002 WNBA season.
 Nguyen said the business had generated $944,000 in revenue in its first eight months and turned a profit in its first year.

 Franchise and locations

 In April 2024, The Sports Bra announced its plans to franchise thanks to an investment from the 776 Foundation and founder Alexis Ohanian.
 Returns from the investment will be invested back into the 776 Foundation to advance girls' and women's sports.
+In May 2026, The Sports Bra announced a crowdfunding campaign on Republic to raise $1.2 million to expand to a second location in Portland.

 The first franchises are planned to launch in Boston, Indianapolis, Las Vegas, and St. Louis.